Signed area: Integrals

 is anchored to $1$, the orientation of the $x$-axis is reversed in the unit interval.
-For this integration, the ($-dx$) orientation yields the opposite density to the one used for $x > 1$.
-With this opposite density the area, under the hyperbola and above the unit interval, is taken as a negative area, and the natural logarithm consequently is negative in this domain.
+For this integral, the opposite orientation yields the opposite sign to the one used for $t > 1$.
+With this opposite sign the area, under the hyperbola and above the unit interval, is taken as a negative area, and the natural logarithm consequently is negative in this domain.

 Determinants

 Signed areas were associated with determinants by Felix Klein in 1908.
 When a triangle is specified by three points, its area is: